Years 1 and 2:

 The group project is the major element of this year in the Masters programme, where teamwork, creative collaboration, communication and effective management are developed.
 Extended study broadens horizons and deepens understanding in specialist areas such as tissue mechanics, clinical and sports biomechanics and cardiovascular devices.

-4 Highers at AAAA including Maths and Physics; Biology at Higher B or National 5 at A preferred plus English at National 5.
-Advanced Higher Maths and Physics recommended.
+4 Highers at AAAA including Maths and Physics; Biology recommended at Higher at B or National 5 at A plus English at National 5.
+Higher English preferred.
+Advanced Higher Maths and Physics recommended

 Widening Entry access:

-4 Highers at AAAB including Maths, Biology and Physics plus English at National 5.
-Advanced Higher Maths and Physics recommended.
+4 Highers at AAAB including Maths and Physics; Biology recommended at Higher if not held at National 5; plus English at National 5.
+Higher English preferred.
+Advanced Higher Maths and Physics recommended

 Faculty of Engineering